Martingale convergence Theorems for Tensor Splines: Introduction

 The local nature of the B-splines and the nestedness of the spaces $(S^k(\mathscr F_n))_n$ ultimately allow us to transfer the classical martingale theorems discussed above to $k$-martingale spline sequences adapted to \emph{arbitrary} interval filtrations ($\mathscr F_n$) and for any positive integer $k$, just by replacing conditional expectation operators with the spline projection operators $P_n^{k}$.
 Indeed, for any positive integer $k$, we have the following results. \begin{enumerate}[(i)] \item (Shadrin's theorem) \\ There exists a constant $C$ (depending only on $k$ and not on $(\mathscr F_n)$) such that

 \item (Doob's inequality for splines) \\ There exists a constant $C$ such that for any $k$-martingale spline sequence $(f_n)$,

-\item (Pointwise convergence of spline projections)\\ For any Banach space $X$ and any $f\in L^1_X$, the sequence $P_n^{k} f$ converges almost everywhere to some $L^1_X$-function.
+\item (Pointwise convergence of spline projections)\\ For any Banach space $X$ and any $f\in L^1_X$, the sequence $(P_n^{k} f)$ converges almost everywhere to some $L^1_X$-function.

 \item (RNP characterization by pointwise spline convergence) \\ For any Banach space $X$, the following statements are equivalent: \begin{enumerate} \item $X$ has RNP, \item every $k$-martingale spline sequence that is bounded in $L^1_X$ converges almost everywhere to an $L^1_X$-function. \end{enumerate} \end{enumerate} We give a few comments regarding the proofs of the statements (i)--(iv) above.
 Property (i), for arbitrary $k$, was proved by A. Shadrin in the groundbreaking paper \cite{Shadrin2001}.
-We also refer to the article \cite{Golitschek2014} by M. v.~Golitschek, who gives a substantially shorter proof of \eqref{it:splines1}.
+We also refer to the article \cite{Golitschek2014} by M. v.~Golitschek, who gave a substantially shorter proof of \eqref{it:splines1}.
 It should be noted that in the case $k=1$, due to Jensen's inequality for conditional expectations, we can choose $C=1$ in \eqref{it:splines1}.
-Property \eqref{it:splines2} is proved in \cite{PassenbrunnerShadrin2014}.
-By a standard argument for passing from a weak type (1,1) inequality of a maximal function to a.e. convergence for $L^1_X$-functions, item \eqref{it:splines3} is proved in \cite{PassenbrunnerShadrin2014} in the case that $\cup_n \mathscr F_n$ generates the Borel-$\sigma$-algebra on $I$ and in \cite{MuellerPassenbrunner2020} in general.
+Property \eqref{it:splines2} was proved in \cite{PassenbrunnerShadrin2014}.
+By a standard argument for passing from a weak type (1,1) inequality of a maximal function to a.e. convergence for $L^1_X$-functions (see for instance Chapter~1 of \cite{Garsia1970}), item \eqref{it:splines3} was proved in \cite{PassenbrunnerShadrin2014} in the case that $\cup_n \mathscr F_n$ generates the Borel-$\sigma$-algebra on $I$ and in \cite{MuellerPassenbrunner2020} in general.
 We also identify the limit of $P_n^k f$ as $P_\infty f$, where $P_\infty$ is (the $L^1_X$-extension of) the orthogonal projector onto the $L^2$-closure of $\cup_n S^{k}(\mathscr F_n)$.
-The implication (a)$\implies$(b) in item \eqref{it:splines4} is also proved in \cite{MuellerPassenbrunner2020}, whereas the reverse implication (b)$\implies$(a) is shown in \cite{Passenbrunner2020} by constructing a non-convergent $k$-martingale spline sequence with values in Banach spaces $X$ without RNP for any positive integer $k$.
+The implication (a)$\implies$(b) in item \eqref{it:splines4} was also proved in \cite{MuellerPassenbrunner2020}, whereas the reverse implication (b)$\implies$(a) was shown in \cite{Passenbrunner2020} by constructing a non-convergent, $L^\infty_X$-bounded $k$-martingale spline sequence with values in Banach spaces $X$ without RNP for any positive integer $k$.

+Almost everywhere convergence of orthogonal Franklin (i.e. the piecewise linear case) and spline series has a long history: It was proved by Z. Ciesielski in \cite{Ciesielski1975} that orthonormal spline expansions of $L^1$-functions with respect to the dyadic partition on the interval converge almost everywhere.
+Z. Ciesielski and A. Kamont \cite{CiesielskiKamont1997} showed that Franklin series of integrable functions corresponding to arbitrary partitions converge almost everywhere for every possible partition.